 You might argue the whole of Tiergarten Schönbrunn is suitable for children.
 And you’d be right.
-But along with the animal highlights, I’ve picked out some particularly kid-friendly attractions for this zoo…
+But along with the animal highlights (giant pandas!), I’ve picked out some particularly kid-friendly attractions available at the zoo…

 - The sea lion feeding (fun!)